 Written marking takes up huge amounts of teachers’ time.
 If the average teacher marks for just over 5 hours a week, that’s 200 hours of marking a year.
 In a secondary school of 100 teachers, that’s 20,000 hours of marking.

 Written marking is non-renewable: it’s a one-off.
 Each written comment I put in a pupil’s book only impacts once on that one pupil.
 What else could we do with that 20,000 hours, that would impact more positively on future pupils and other teachers?
 Marking has a very low ratio of impact-to-effort, and a very high opportunity cost.

 There are much better ways to share feedback so pupils improve.
 There are much better ways to focus teachers’ limited time.
-That is why we no longer mark pupils’ books at our school – at all.
+That’s why in some schools, teachers no longer mark pupils’ books – at all.

 Feedback is a butterfly

 Feedback is effective when it is timely (not too late after the task), frequent (not too scarce) and acted on (not ignored).
 Written marking often militates against this: teachers burn out and it becomes less timely, less frequent and less acted on by pupils and teachers.

 There are many ways of giving feedback without written marking: